FantasyFrontiers/FantasyFrontiersWiki/Writerside/topics/players-guide.md

 Each server has a main-hub channel.
 This channel is the main hub for the bot, where you can interact with most of the game's features through buttons and select menus.
 The main-game button is the `🎯 Start your fantasy jouney!` button.

-On the official server, the main-hub channel is called `📜-»-entry-point`.
+On the official server, the main-hub channel is called `📜-»-game-hub`.

 ##### Creating a Character